Untitled (WIP, Quake 3 deathmatch) |

-Rubicon 2 (WIP, Quake single-player) |
+Rubicon 2 (2011, Quake single-player) |

-| Rubicon 2 is a single-player mission for Quake, still in development.
+Rubicon 2 is a single-player experience for Quake featuring three large levels, two of which I designed (the other was contributed by a friend.)
 The setting is a heavily industrial sci-fi base, a more developed version of the style of the original Rubicon.
-I have also painted an entirely new texture set, coded two new enemies, and created a handful of new environmental effects, sounds, and props. |
+I have also painted an entirely new texture set, designed and coded three new enemies, and created a handful of new environmental effects, sounds, and props.
+In 2022, id Software included Rubicon 2 as a free DLC in their Quake re-release.
+Read more about it in this interview. |

 Antediluvian (2005, Quake single-player) |

-| Antediluvian was designed to recapture the ancient, inhuman feeling of a monstrous sewer/ventilation system in Tim Willits' The Wind Tunnels (e3m5).
+Antediluvian was designed to recapture the ancient, inhuman feeling of a monstrous sewer/ventilation system in Tim Willits' The Wind Tunnels (e3m5).
 This was a return to old-school Quake single-player gameplay as well, with a lot of big, surly monsters to soak up the bullets, good opportunities for exploration, and some satisfying secret rooms to discover. |

 Icepick (2001, Quake 2 deathmatch) |

-| Icepick is a heavy, sprawling deathmatch map, with many interconnected passageways and split-level rooms, suitable for a hectic free-for-all.
+Icepick is a heavy, sprawling deathmatch map, with many interconnected passageways and split-level rooms, suitable for a hectic free-for-all.
 Wherever you are, there is a good chance someone else can sneak up behind you, or even drop down from above.
 Icepick makes exclusive use of the texture sets I created for the Oblivion mission pack. |

 Derelict (2001, Quake 2 deathmatch) |

-| Derelict was one of my most refined deathmatch layouts from my Quake 2 days, featuring two large, open rooms threaded by an outer, spiralling route.
+Derelict was one of my most refined deathmatch layouts from my Quake 2 days, featuring two large, open rooms threaded by an outer, spiraling route.
 Like Icepick, this level exclusive uses the texture sets I created for the Oblivion mission pack. |

 Concrete Dreams (2000, Quake 2 deathmatch) |

-| Concrete Dreams is a tightly-wound Moebius strip of half-flooded canyons and concrete facades.
+Concrete Dreams is a tightly-wound Moebius strip of half-flooded canyons and concrete facades.
 One of my design goals for this level was to create a distinctive feel for each location, so that even first-time players would be able to tell the different areas apart, which I accomplished by giving each section a unique architectural structure. |

 Quake 2 levels, 1998-2000 |